 If you are ‘required to withdraw’

 If you receive a faculty decision letter that says that you are ‘required to withdraw’ you will no longer be a student of the University unless you appeal against the decision and your appeal succeeds.
-Please see our Guide to Academic Appeals for more detail on the appeals process.
+Please see our webpage on Academic Appeals for more detail on the appeals process.

 If you are required to withdraw it means that you will no longer be able to access University facilities.

 If you have a student visa, the University is obliged to inform the Home Office that you’ve been required to withdraw and you will receive a letter saying that you have 60 days to leave the country.
 However, if you appeal the University's decision and your appeal succeeds, the University will update the Home Office and your visa will be reinstated.
-You can get more advice on visa issues from the International Students Visa Advice team.
+You can get more advice on visa issues from the University's Student Visa Services.

 If you are living in student housing but you stop being a full time student, you are likely to become liable for council tax for the property.
 If you are the only person in the properly who isn’t a full time student you will be able to apply for a single occupier discount.
 If your name is on a Council Tax bill and you are on a low income without any capital you may be entitled to Council Tax Reduction.